d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 and their respective gradient also vanishes when performing backprop.
 In this way, the calculation of the output layer cannot be overly dependent on any one element of $h_1, \ldots, h_5$.
-Intuitively, deep learning researchers often explain the inutition thusly: we do not want the network's output to depend too precariously on the exact activation pathway through the network.
+Intuitively, deep learning researchers often explain the intuition thusly: we do not want the network's output to depend too precariously on the exact activation pathway through the network.
 The original authors of the dropout technique